sgol13/restaurant-database/README.md

 ## Functionality

 The database supports the workings of a company that provides catering services for both individual and corporate customers.
-The system stores and processes data concerning the following apsects of the business:
+The system stores and processes data, concerning the following apsects of the business:
 * **Customers** - the records of the customers who use the company's services.
 Their personal data is stored.
-* **Menus** - the dadabase stores information about offered meals and prices.
-Menus can be different in various periods of time.
+* **Menus** - the database stores information about offered meals and prices.
+Menus can vary depending on time.
 * **Orders** - the system processes all the orders handled by the company.
 Discounts are given automatically according to the preset rules.
-* **Reservations** - the database controls table reservations in the restaurant and ensures no reservations overlapping.
+* **Reservations** - the database controls table reservations in the restaurant and ensures no reservations are overlapping.
-* **Invoices** - the system allows to issue singular and collective invoices on the basis of completed orders.
+* **Invoices** - the system allows to issue singular or collective invoices on the basis of completed orders.
-* **Reports** - the systems enables automatic generation of reports on various areas of the current activity of the company.
+* **Reports** - the systems enables automatic generation of reports on various areas of the company's activity.

 The full description of the database functionality and the implementation details are available in the [documentation](dokumentacja.pdf) (in Polish).